Daniels helps Arizona St. beat Oregon St. 46-33

 Following a 70-7 blowout of rival Arizona, the Sun Devils’ offense was explosive once again in the season finale amassing 514 total yards.

+“We should have been 4-0.
+That’s motivation for next year,” said Daniels, who was 8 of 15 for 139 yards, and ran for 83 yards on six carries.
+“You have those thoughts on what could have been.”

-Rachaad White had 158 of the Sun Devils’ 375 yards rushing, including runs of 51 and 55 yards.
+Rachaad White had 158 of the Sun Devils’ 375 yards rushing on just 13 carries, including runs of 51 and 55 yards.

+Despite having three games canceled this season, White said “the excitement was still there for all of us.”

 Daniels’ 53-yard touchdown run early in the third quarter gave the Sun Devils a 33-15 lead.